 Alefacept is the first biologic available in Canada for the treatment of psoriasis.
 It consists in administering weekly by intramuscular injection (into a muscle).
 People can usually learn to self-inject at home.
 The usual treatment period is 12 weeks.
 Alefacept provides patients with a remission of 8 months on average.

 The most common side effects of alefacept are headache, runny nose and sore throat.
 Less frequently, it may result in dizziness, nausea, bleeding, swelling, or lumpiness in the area of the injection.
 More serious and rare side effects include infection, liver problems and allergic reactions.
-The safety of alfeacept during pregnancy or lactation is not certain.
+Also, the safety of alfeacept during pregnancy or lactation is not certain.

 4 – Natural treatments

-Natural treatments still remain my favorite form of remedy, not only for psoriasis but for just about everything to do with health.
+Natural treatments still remain my favorite form of remedy, and, not only for psoriasis but for just about everything to do with health.

 If this is your cup of tea, then I will point you to a few reviews for products that I have personally tested, or personally know someone who has some excellent results with at least one of them.
 Just click here to my >> Products Reviews << page and make your choice.

-And you have tested something that you can recommend, please feel free to share your success with us in the comment box below this article.
+And if you have tested something that you can recommend, please feel free to share your success with us in the comment box below this article.

 Research on new topical treatments For Psoriasis

 What are researchers doing to find a cure for psoriasis?
 Here are some of the most popular new areas of research.

 We already know that a streptococcal pharyngitis-like infection can trigger a type of psoriasis (psoriasis in drops).